 Key Takeaways

 The U.S. Supreme Court extended access to the abortion pill mifepristone by mail until Thursday at 5 p.m., maintaining a temporary order that blocks a lower court ruling restricting nationwide access to the drug.
+The decision follows a Fifth Circuit ruling in a case where Louisiana sued the FDA.

 This decision follows a Fifth Circuit ruling in a case where Louisiana sued the U.S. Food and Drug Administration (FDA) to restrict access to mifepristone.
 In 2023, the FDA adopted a new regulation allowing patients to be prescribed mifepristone through telehealth, certified pharmacies, or by mail order.